 Flat fee MLS companies aren't true low commission brokerages.
 However, they're often grouped into the same category.

-Essentially, going the flat fee MLS route means you’re selling your home for sale by owner (FSBO).
+Essentially, going the flat fee MLS route means you're selling your home for sale by owner (FSBO).
 The MLS listing exposes your home to buyers working with real estate agents in your area.
-But you’ll serve as your own agent.
+But you'll manage the marketing, showings, negotiations, and closing.

 Alternatives to low commission realtors